-Ben & Jerry's 'Milk with Dignity' Pact With Farmworkers Seems To Be Paying Off
+Ben & Jerry's 'Milk With Dignity' Pact With Farmworkers Seems To Be Paying Off

 Some Vermont dairy workers say their wages and living conditions have improved, thanks to an agreement reached last year between the workers and Ben & Jerry's, a division of global consumer products company Unilever.